How to manage inappropriate urination in cats

 Modifying toileting behaviours

 Most cats will instinctively use a litter tray from a very early age.
-However, if your cat has consistently urinated outside of the tray, it is possible that she has never grasped proper use of the tray, in which case you may be able to re-train her to use the it correctly.
-Try placing her in the litter tray within half an hour of feeding time and encourage her to scratch around in the litter.
+However, if your cat has consistently urinated outside of the tray, it is possible that she has never grasped proper use of the tray, in which case you may be able to re-train her to use it correctly.

 If your cat has more recently taken to urinating or spraying in an inappropriate spot, you can make a few changes to see if you can steer your cat back to the litter tray: